-The projects shown as ongoing projects without any amount spent during current financial year are due to no cost extensions.
+- The projects shown as ongoing projects without any amount spent during current financial year are due to no cost extensions.
 The amounts with respect to these projects were already disbursed to the implementing partners from the CSR budget of 2019-20 (including voluntary provision created by the company, if any), however, the partners are still in the process of implementing the same.
-The delay in implementation of these projects is due to outbreak of Covid - 19 (pandemic).

-Amount INR 18.57 million is the amount transferred to the CSR unspent account for FY 2021-22, towards the allocated projects, however, the total unspent amount for FY 2021-22 was INR 28 million.

-Details of CSR amount spent against other than ongoing projects for the financial year:
+The delay in implementation of these projects is due to outbreak of Covid - 19 (pandemic). - Amount INR 18.57 million is the amount transferred to the CSR unspent account for FY 2021-22, towards the allocated projects, however, the total unspent amount for FY 2021-22 was INR 28 million. \\ - Details of CSR amount spent against other than ongoing projects for the financial year: ં

-- (2) (3) (4) (5) ((9) (7)) (8) σZ SL.
-No. SL.
-Name of the Project No. Local area (Yes/No) Location of the project of the ect Amount spent for tion Mode of Implemo Implemen Mode of Implementation - Through Implementing Agency in Schedule VII to the Act.
-State District the project (in ₹ Million) Direct (Yes/No) Name CSR Registration number : Women & Child Health & Safety Outreach with Gurugram Police Item (i) Haryana 4.5 °Z Society for Safe Gurgaon CSR00008331 Total 4.5
+Ξ (2) (3) (4) (2) (9) (1) (8) S. S. SL.
+Name of the Project No. Item from the list of activities Local area (Yes/No) Location of the project n of the ect Amount spent for Amount Mode of spent for implementation Mode of Implemen Implemen Mode of Implementation - Through Implementing Agency An in Schedule VII to the Act.
+State District the project (in ₹ Million) Direct (Yes/No) Name CSR Registration number nua - : .
+Women & Child Health & Safety Outreach with Gurugram Police ltem (i) Haryana 4.5 °Z Society for Safe Gurgaon CSR0008331 Total 4.5